SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Why does the calculator add 25% on top of the waste cushion?

-Fresh wood-chip mulch loses 25-30% of its bulk volume in the first 6 weeks as it compresses and the surface settles.
-Penn State Extension on mulching landscape trees calls out this settling explicitly.
-A 3″ application becomes 2-2.25″ by mid-summer; the 25% cushion gets you to next year's refresh without a midsummer top-up.
-Toggle the cushion off if you're refreshing an already-settled existing bed where the previous year's mulch has already compacted.
+Fresh wood-chip mulch loses 25-30% of its bulk in the first six weeks as it compresses and the surface settles.
+A 3″ application becomes 2-2.25″ by mid-summer.
+What the cushion buys you: Coverage that holds through the season, so you don't need a midsummer top-up.
+By next year's refresh, you're starting from a stable base.
+When to toggle the cushion OFF: You're refreshing an already-settled existing bed where last year's mulch has already compacted — the new layer goes on top of stable material, no settling adjustment needed.

 How many bags of mulch are in a yard?